 - Ordering experience.

 My first stop was SUBWAY sandwiches — you can see my low carb ordering guide for SUBWAY here.

 My second stop is McDonald’s which has a location about 2 miles from my house.
 Well-known for their efficient operations, consistent quality, and global reach, McDonald’s earns the most revenue of any fast food chain in the world, raking in about $25 billion a year.
 Wow!

-Let’s take a look at how welcoming their menus are to low carb eaters.
+If not, let’s take an in-depth look at how welcoming their menus are to low carb eaters.